minhajuddin/redirector/README.markdown

 ==
 A simple rack application which makes redirection of multiple domains a breeze.

+**A version which works on Heroku with a few nice helpers is available at: https://github.com/umts/redirector/ **

 Configuration
 --
 To configure the application all you have to do is edit the `config.yaml` file, the following is a sample configuration file: